Skip to main content

 caution

-These methods detect barcodes on an image (JPG file or Bitmap) regardless of the image source (e.g., scanned document image, image picked from photo library, etc.).
+This method scans barcodes on an image (represented as ImageRef) regardless of the image source (e.g., scanned document image, image picked from photo library, etc.).

 Detecting barcodes